Jamal Adams activated off PUP list, but Seahawks will take it slow

-That became official Thursday when the team announced Adams had passed a physical and was activated off the Physically Able to Perform list, roughly 11-and-a-half months after suffering a torn quadriceps tendon in a game Sept.
+That became official Thursday when the team announced Adams had passed a physical and was activated off the Physically Unable to Perform list, roughly 11-and-a-half months after suffering a torn quadriceps tendon in a game Sept.
 12 against the Denver Broncos.

-But when Adams will actually perform on a football field remains in question.
+When Adams will actually perform on a football field remains in question.

 Being taken off the PUP list means Adams can practice and take part in pre-practice walk-throughs.
-But for now he will be limited to walk-throughs as the team eases him back in.
+For now, he will be limited to walk-throughs as the team eases him back in.

 The Seahawks did not hold a walk-through Thursday.
 Adams was present at the beginning of practice but did not step between the lines, wearing a baseball cap instead of a helmet.